 The blood is made of three types of cells -

 erythrocytes (red blood cells), leukocytes (white blood cells) and platelets.
-Red blood cells are disc-shaped, and they are continually produced in the bone marrow because they only live for about 120 days.
+Red blood cells are disc-shaped, and are continually produced in the bone marrow.
+This is because they only live for about 120 days.
 Red blood cells contain hemoglobin, which is a red, iron-rich protein that carries oxygen from the lungs to the body's muscles and organs.
 These cells also remove carbon dioxide (a waste product) from cells and carry it to the lungs to be exhaled.

 White blood cells are part of the body's immune system, and they fight off disease and infection.

 Platelets help blood clot and live an average of six days.